learn-co-curriculum/dsc-introduction-to-numpy/README.md

     return [num + 1 for num in list_of_ints]

-start_time = time.clock() # time when operation starts
+start_time = time.perf_counter() # time when operation starts
-add_one(huge_list_of_integers) # adds 1 to each number in the list of integers above end_time = time.clock() # time when operation finishes
+add_one(huge_list_of_integers) # adds 1 to each number in the list of integers above end_time = time.perf_counter() # time when operation finishes
 total_time = (end_time - start_time) # total time for operation

-start_time_with_np = time.clock() # time when operation starts
+start_time_with_np = time.perf_counter() # time when operation starts
 huge_np_array_of_integers + 1 # adds 1 to each number in the array of integers
-end_time_with_np = time.clock() # time when operation finishes
+end_time_with_np = time.perf_counter() # time when operation finishes
 total_time_with_np = (end_time_with_np - start_time_with_np) # total time for operation

-print("Time it takes to add 1 to each element in a list withOUT NumPy:", total_time) print("Time it takes to add 1 to each element in a list WITH NumPy:", total_time_with_np) print("NumPy completes the operation", (total_time - total_time_with_np), "seconds faster than a traditional list")
+print("Time it takes to add 1 to each element in a list WITHOUT NumPy:", total_time) print("Time it takes to add 1 to each element in a list WITH NumPy:", total_time_with_np)

+percent_faster = int((((total_time - total_time_with_np)/total_time)*100))
+print("NumPy completes the operation", percent_faster, "% faster than a traditional list")
 ```

+    Time it takes to add 1 to each element in a list WITHOUT NumPy: 0.06499373700000177
+    Time it takes to add 1 to each element in a list WITH NumPy: 0.0036749559999975645
+    NumPy completes the operation 94 % faster than a traditional list

 ## Simulations with NumPy

-To conclude this lesson, it is important to mention that NumPy is a very useful library to perform random sampling. `numpy.random`.
+To conclude this lesson, it is important to mention that NumPy is a very useful library to perform random sampling.
 What this means is that, given that we know what a certain population looks like, we can use `numpy.random` to essentially "produce" random samples given the population information.

 Don't worry if this doesn't make sense right now.
 We'll explore this NumPy functionality later on.